Erewash Canal: Origins

 The canal obtained its act of Parliament, the Erewash Canal Act 1777 (17 Geo.
 3. c.
 69), with John Varley appointed as engineer and John and James Pinkerton the main contractors, it was completed in 1779 at a cost of £21,000 (£ in 2015).
 It was a commercial success from the start mainly transporting coal.

 The canal's success kept it going far longer than many of its contemporaries in the face of competition from the railways.
 When the Grand Union Canal Company took over the running of the Erewash in 1932 it was still a going concern.
 The canal was nationalised in 1947.
 By this time the closure of feeder canals resulting in a loss of trade and competition from other forms of transport was making itself felt and the last commercial narrowboat delivered its cargo in 1952.
-In 1962 the British Transport Commission closed the top section of canal.
+The British Transport Commission closed the top section of canal by the British Transport Commission Act 1962 (10 & 11 Eliz.
+2. c. xlii).
 However, it was kept in water to supply the lower half of the canal and it remained navigable.

 The Erewash Canal Preservation and Development Association, ECP&DA was formed in 1968 with the purpose of restoring the canal to full navigation; the achievement of this goal was celebrated with a boat rally in 1973 at the Great Northern Basin in Langley Mill.

 The main line from Long Eaton to Langley Mill was one of seven stretches of canal, formally designated as remainder waterways, which were re-classified by the British Waterways Act 1983.
 Under the act, a total of 82 route miles (132 km) were upgraded to Cruising Waterway Standard.